yazonnile/svelidation/readme.md

 console.log(validateValueStore(myValue)); // ['anotherRule', 'min']
 ```
 ### `resetType(typeName?: string)`
-Work same as `resetRule`, but works on type level
+Work same as `resetRule`, but on the type level

 ~~omg :) I hope noone will need to use methods below~~
 ### Ok, so what you are saying?
 Spies?
 O_o